BenSimonsLab/Aragona_Nature_2020/README.md

 # Aragona_Nature_2020
 The following codes were used for clonal analysis in Aragona et al. (Nature, 2020).

-Fortran codes used in modeling analysis of clonal fate data
+Fortran codes used in modeling analysis of clonal fate data.

 Analysis of ctrl system for one progenitor model: ctrl_1prog.f Analysis of ctrl system for two progenitor model: ctrl_2prog.f